Course Library

 Every course in the studio, in one place — the mathematics drafting table and the science archive.

 Dr. Ijezie's STEM Studio runs two studios under one roof.
-The Mathematical Architects build with structure and proof across three high‑school courses; the Science Ambassadors keep a living archive of 7th‑grade investigations.
-Pick a course below to open its overview, syllabus, and pacing guide.
+The Mathematical Architects build with structure and proof across the high‑school sequence — Algebra I through Calculus, with enrichment Physics alongside; the Science Ambassadors keep a living archive of 7th‑grade investigations.
+Pick a course below to open its overview, foundations, and unlimited practice.

 Mathematical Architects